Tree Diagrams

 root.left.left = TreeNode(1)

-You can access the official documentation for this question element here.
+The offical documentation for this question element can be found here.